 Jurisdictional disputes are a unique problem that consistently affect our military clients.
 More often than not, the parties simply cannot agree on where to bring the action for divorce depending on where the parties are stationed, and where the parties may actually be domiciled.
-Our experienced Pensacola divorce lawyers will be able to evaluate your case to advise you on the best course of action for pursuing your case in the proper jurisdiction.
+Our experienced Pensacola military divorce lawyers will be able to evaluate your case to advise you on the best course of action for pursuing your case in the proper jurisdiction.

 Florida has a six-month residency requirement before a divorce case can properly filed in the state.
 However, Military members who may not have not been physically present in the state of Florida during the last six (6) months, but have Florida listed as their state of residency may still be able to file for divorce in Florida.
-If you have questions regarding whether Florida has jurisdiction over your military divorce, do not hesitate to call our Pensacola attorneys today to schedule your consultation.
+If you have questions regarding whether Florida has jurisdiction over your military divorce, do not hesitate to call our Pensacola military divorce attorneys today to schedule your consultation.